MozillaFoundation/mofo-devops/docs/deployment-standards.md

 ## Notifications

-Deployment notifications can be found for most apps in the 'Github Feed' Mattermost channel on https://chat.mozillafoundation.org/mozilla
+Deployment notifications can be found for most apps in the #mofo-devops channel on the Mozilla Slack workspace

-If you'd like deployment notifications for an application to be added to that channel, or another channel, contact 'cade' on Mattermost with your request.